DevnagriAI/devnagri_docs/guide/Glossary.md

 # Rules / Glossary

 Glossaries are the definitions and meanings of sentences which are unique to your domain.
-In the translation process it will help translators to find those terms and apply correct translations.
-Which will eventually improve your translation speed & quality.
+Glossaries will help translators to apply correct and ensure consistent translations.
+This will eventually improve the translation speed & quality.

 Rule is implementation of prefrential translation of specific set of words using Machine Translation as well as Translators.